 Long Branch City Clerks: Some History

 The first Long Branch municipal clerk was R. Jerome Van Brunt, who held the post for nearly 20 years before being politically ousted in December 1902.
-A Long Branch native, he also served as the Oceanic fire chief and was city tax collector.
-He died in April 1915.
+A Long Branch native, he was also the Oceanic fire chief and city tax collector before his April 1915 death.

-The first “City” Clerk — elected to the post in 1903 just as Long Branch was incorporated as a city — was Bryant Baxter Newcomb.
+The first “City” Clerk — elected to the post in 1903 as Long Branch was incorporating into a city — was Bryant Baxter Newcomb.
 He’d hold the post until he became the city’s mayor from 1912 to 1916.
-Born in Vineland, NJ in August 1867, Newcomb graduated from Chattle High School and would become a newsman — serving as business manager for the Long Branch Daily Record for over 30 years.
-In 1918, he was elected as a Republican to the Monmouth County Board of Freeholders and served until 1933 (the last decade he was Director).
-He was hit and killed by a taxi on Broadway in front of the Garfield-Grant Hotel in February 1945.
+Born in Vineland, NJ in August 1867, Newcomb graduated from Chattle High School and wen into the newspaper trade — serving as influential business manager for the Long Branch Daily Record for over 30 years.
+In 1918, he was elected as a Republican to the Monmouth County Board of Freeholders and served until 1933 (the last decade as Director).
+In February 1945, Newcomb was hit and killed by a taxi in front of the Garfield-Grant Hotel on Broadway.

 “The city clerk is a direct link between residents and their local government.”